 The walker’s reward is ending up at Earl Sterndale’s pub, the cosy Quiet Woman, a wonderful hark-back to the village pubs of yesteryear.

-A moderate 5.4-mile walk in the Peak District, taking in Chrome Hill and ending at the cosy Quiet Woman rural pub.
+This moderate-level, 5.4-mile walk in the Peak District takes in Chrome Hill and ends at the cosy Quiet Woman rural pub.

 Chrome Hill walk